E-Martinez77/Rock-Paper-Scissors-Lizard-Spock/README.md

 Front end is still being built out.

-App will deployed through Heroku using an express server, with a MongoDBb connection to log high scores.
+App will deployed through Heroku using an express server, with a MongoDB connection to log high scores.